FindMySchool LogoFindMySchool

 Admissions policy allocates places as follows: First, pupils with identified Special Educational Need, looked-after children, and siblings of current pupils.
 Of remaining places, 60% are allocated to families meeting the Foundation/Faith criterion (which includes commitment to Church of England practice, demonstrated through a Certificate of Catholic Practice or equivalent letter of support from a parish priest).
 The remaining 40% are community places, allocated by distance from the school gates.

 Distance from the school is not a criterion unless the school is oversubscribed, when it becomes a tiebreaker.
-Last distance offered data is not published, though the school notes it draws pupils from a wide area (Harpenden, Hemel Hempstead, Hatfield, Watford, Luton, parts of Bedfordshire).
+Furthest distance at which a place was offered data is not published, though the school notes it draws pupils from a wide area (Harpenden, Hemel Hempstead, Hatfield, Watford, Luton, parts of Bedfordshire).
 Parents should verify eligibility and expected travel times with the school directly.

 The Faith element may be a barrier or a gateway, depending on family values.
 Families uncomfortable with explicit Christian admissions criteria (even if not required to be practicing Christians themselves) should note this distinctive character.